quenchaman/antaeus/README.md

 #### Tactical design
 * Problem: How we will schedule and run the procedure?
 * Solution: Expose REST endpoint to trigger the procedure.
-Use SNS and CloudWatch to call the endpoint at specific time and call it every first day of a month at a time when traffic to the service is minimal (night time).
+Use SNS and CloudWatch to call the endpoint at specific time and call it every first day of a month at a time when traffic to the service is minimal.
 * Alternatives: CRON if we have only one instance of the service, otherwise it can cause race conditions.
 ---
 * Problem: How do we get all unpaid invoices?
 * Solution: Add a procedure to select all Invoices with unpaid status.
-Use it in the solution's procedure.
 * Further improvements: If the Invoices have a date we can select a date range for the previous month and have the problematic invoices handled by separate schedule.
 Otherwise each month the DB scan will grow larger.
 ---
 * Problem: How do we charge the invoices?